 If The Direction Is Correct

 I’ve always had a minimum net worth growth target rate of 10%.
-Thanks to a strong recovery and this site, my net worth growth rate according to my free net worth tracking app has been higher since I left full-time work in 2012.
-But after not seeing any lights flashing in my rearview mirror for so long, I’d like to keep it that way by dialing down risk.
+Thanks to a bull market, according to my free net worth tracking app, my net worth growth rate has been higher since I left full-time work in 2012.
+You may find the same happen to you if the bull market continues.

 Readers, how much is your net worth getting boosted by your savings each year?
-What’s the point of taking so much risk if you already have enough to be happy?
+What’s the point of taking so much risk if you already have enough money to be happy?
 Is it really wise to just stay the course forever and never spend any of your investment money?
 If so, what’s your purpose of investing?